Wit new AI technology, countermeasures can speedily be put in place for cyberattacks, where action is necessary

-Fujitsu Laboratories Ltd., a fully-owned subsidiary of Fujitsu Ltd and a leading research center in the world, announced that it has developed an artificial intelligence (AI) technology that automatically determines the action that needs to be taken in the case of a cyberattack.
+Fujitsu Laboratories Ltd.,a global research centre has recently announced that it has developed an artificial intelligence (AI) technology that automatically determines the action in the case of a cyberattack.

 In case of a cyberattack on the business network, several security appliances detect the hit on the servers and devices of the network.
 Traditionally, a specialist in cyberattack analysis then manually checks and investigates the degree of threat, in order to determine the action to be taken to minimise the damage from such attack.

-In order to safeguard the necessary training data required to create a highly accurate AI technology, Fujitsu Laboratories developed a technology that detects and extracts attack logs that display the behaviour of a cyberattack, from vast amounts of operations logs.
+Fujitsu Laboratories developed a technology that detects and extracts attack logs that display the behaviour of a cyberattack, from vast amounts of operations logs.
 In addition, it created a technology that expands on small number of training data extracted in a way which does not spoil characteristics of an attack.
-This creates a considerable amount of training data.

 In simulations using these technologies, a match rate of around 95 per cent has been achieved in comparison with specialist’s conclusions with regard to the need for action.
 Besides, they did not miss any attack cases that needed a response.
 Apart from this, the time required to reach a conclusion was cut down from several hours to some minutes.